c0d33py/fusion-sync/README.md

 # Fusion Sync

-Fusion Sync is a Django package for advanced file uploading, supporting integration with various storage backends like MinIO, S3, and TUS.
+Fusion Sync is a Django library for advanced file uploading, supporting integration with various storage backends like MinIO, S3, and TUS.

 ## Features